Jack Goldstein: Work

+He has also been the subject of solo presentations at Venus Over Manhattan: Where is Jack Goldstein? in 2013 and Jack Goldstein in 2017.

 Exhibitions

 Goldstein compiled an extensive exhibition record during his productive years.
 Even after he stopped painting and moved back to Southern California, museums continued to exhibit his work.
 In 2002, a show of his films and performances was presented at the Whitney Museum of American Art in New York, and retrospectives were staged at the Maison de la culture de Grenoble in Grenoble, France, and the Luckman Gallery at California State University, Los Angeles.
 A large-scale retrospective was originally scheduled for the Museum of Contemporary Art in Los Angeles but was canceled in 2010 by its then-director, Jeffrey Deitch; it was instead shown at the Orange County Museum of Art and the Jewish Museum in New York in 2013.
 A new exhibit called "Disappearing" at the Modern Art Museum of Fort Worth showcased Goldstein's work (along with two other artists) in the summer of 2019.